 Training to Budget: Three-Step Guide to Planning Your Finances Like You Plan Your Fitness

-I found this great quote last week for the Nav.igator subject “A goal is just a wish until you have a plan.”
+I found this great quote last week for the subject line of our weekly newsletter, “A goal is just a wish until you have a plan.”
 Good, right?
-Well, it’s really stuck with me through the last seven days.
+Well, it’s stuck with me through the last seven days.
 Mainly because, honey, I am a planner.
 Ask anyone on my team.
-Plans, strategies, a good spreadsheet, these are the things that really get me going (I say while knowing I’ve probably lost 75% of my audience…)
+Plans, strategies, and a good spreadsheet are the things that really get me going.
+I say, knowing I’ve probably lost 75% of my audience.

 Step 1- Identify Future-You

-Ok, this might be obvious, but I just love starting a new routine by mapping out my goals.
-If I’m pre-season for my favorite winter sport, skate skiing, then I sit down with myself in August and consider what went super well last season and what also went not so well.
-I hit a new split goal but my average time / kilometer for a distance race wasn’t what I hoped for.
-I suspect this was a two-fold issue:
+This might already be obvious, but I love starting a new routine by mapping out my goals.
+If I’m pre-season for my favorite winter sport, skate skiing, I sit down with myself in August and consider what went super well last season and what didn’t go so well.
+I hit a new split goal, but my average time/kilometer for a distance race wasn’t what I had hoped.
+This was likely a two-fold issue:

 I started the race too quickly